 We deliver a range of initiatives including our Irish Language and Ulster Scots programme that help people to learn more about celebrating the rich variety of languages, cultures and traditions which now exist within the Fermanagh and Omagh district.
 We work with groups and organisations to support the positive expression of culture through training and capacity building.

 Our grant aid supports local groups and cross-cultural organisations with funding for events, programmes and activities that promote and address good relations issues within their locality.
 Since April 2015 we have allocated £50,000 in Good Relations Grant Aid to 140 groups in addition to organisations funded through the Irish & Ulster Scots in the Community programme.
-Financial assistance is available to enable groups and organisations to carry out a diverse range of Good Relations projects throughout the year and to run events during Community Relations Week.
+Financial assistance is available to enable groups and organisations to carry out a diverse range of Good Relations projects throughout the year and to run events during Good Relations Week.
 If you have an idea for a Good Relations project for your Community Group get in touch!

 If you are looking for support with Good Relations projects in your community get in contact!